A healthy habit that supports your immune system is regular consumption of bone broth.

 During these challenging times of living during a pandemic, it is more important than ever to access as many of the health and immune system benefits available to you as possible.
 Bone broth is one of the cheapest of those precious resources available to you and has the added benefit of being food as well as medicine.

 Now, you likely have more time than ever to cook so break out your pressure cooker, crockpot or stockpot and try it out.
 Sure, you can buy bone broth in the store, but it’s going to be missing the fat and gel that make it so good for you.
 Not to mention that it is quite expensive to buy when you can make it at home easily with scraps!
-Making your own bone broth is good for your health and your budget.
+Making your own bone broth is good for your immune system and your budget.

 Dr. Amanda’s Simple Instant Pot Bone Broth